DenWin/TerraformCodingDojo/README.md

 This command will ignore plan created with the prior plan, hence the WARNING.
 It will rather create a new one and request you to approve on the changes on the fly.

-So, say no, and execute the following instead, using the priviously exported plan:
+So, say no, and execute the following instead, using the previously exported plan:

 ```bash
 terraform apply terraform.tfplan